blandine-rumeau/check-uuid-in-mobileprovision-files/README.md

 ## Description

 This Python script is useful for iOS developers, DevOps, or anyone working with provisioning profiles.
-It searches through a folder and its subfolders, identifies `.mobileprovision` files, and reports which ones contain (or are missing) a specified UUID.
+It searches through a folder and its subfolders, or checks a single `.mobileprovision` file, and reports which ones contain (or are missing) a specified UUID.

 ---

 ## Features

 - Recursively scans all `.mobileprovision` files in a folder
+- Supports checking a single `.mobileprovision` file
 - Checks for the presence of a UUID
 - Lists files that are missing the UUID
 - Lists files that contain the UUID (if not all files match)